 Internationally, researchers predict that the global colocation market will grow to more than US$50 billion by 2020, a CAGR of over 12% from 2015 to 2020.

 A significant portion of this demand is being driven by the enterprise, IT and telecommunications sectors.

-The hyperscale data centre market was estimated at over USD$1billion in mid-2015 with significant growth forecast based on storage resource demands in distributed or grid computing environments.
+The hyperscale data center market was estimated at over USD$1billion in mid-2015 with significant growth forecast based on storage resource demands in distributed or grid computing environments.

-Teraco has witnessed this growth firsthand across its data centre businesses as well as the uptake within NAPAfrica, the largest Internet Exchange Point (IXP) in Africa, which is located within Teraco’s data centre facilities.
+Teraco has witnessed this growth firsthand across its data center businesses as well as the uptake within NAPAfrica, the largest Internet Exchange Point (IXP) in Africa, which is located within Teraco's data center facilities.

 Riverfields is the fourth facility built by Teraco with locations in Cape Town, Durban and Johannesburg.

 “The Riverfields facility in Bredell brings our power provision to 50MW with over 18 000 square metres of white space.
 All of which is required to meet the increasing demand for hyperscale computing,” explains van Wyk.